THIS WEB SITE IS CURRENTLY BEING REDESIGNED.

 The information on this site will be updated as often as possible.
 If you would like to send additional information, corrections, if you have comments or questions, or if you would like to give me any kind of feedback on this site, please send e-mail to firstname.lastname@example.org.
 Any comments would be greatly appreciated.
 However, due to the large number of e-mails received, I cannot reply to all of them.

 All photographs that I have taken on this site are for licensing.
 They are taken at various resolutions.
 If you would like to obtain a license for a high resolution photo, or a low resolution version, please contact me at email@example.com.
 If you would like for me to take additional photos of your building, I can arrange to come to your facility and take photographs for reasonable prices.

 This web site is owned and operated by John Roberts, AIA Texas Registered Architect #12144, recipient of the 2003 John G. Flowers Award presented by the Texas Society of Architects.
 The John G. Flowers Award is given for the best promotion of architecture through the media.
 In 2004, I received the Citation of Merit Award from Historic Fort Worth, Inc. I was elected Chairman of the Board of Directors of Historic Fort Worth, Inc. in January of 2013 and I have been serving on this board since 2004.
-In October of 2014, I was awarded the Summit Award from the Tarrant County Historical Commission.
-The Summit Award is for an outstanding preservation project contributing to the architectural legacy of Tarrant County and preserving it for generations to come.
-In addition to this, I served as President of the Fort Worth Bicycling Association from 2009 until 2013.
+In addition to this, I have been serving as President of the Fort Worth Bicycling Association since 2009.